Mike Washington (wide receiver)

 Michael Washington (born October 19, 1986) is an American football wide receiver.
-He played college football at the University of Hawaii at Manoa.
+He played college football for the Hawaii Rainbow Warriors.
 He was signed by the Pittsburgh Power as an undrafted free agent in 2011.

 Early life

 Washington attended Aliquippa Senior High School in Aliquippa, Pennsylvania, where he was a member of the football team as well as the track and field team.